Welcome to today's edition of the Rush 24-7 podcast.

 It made infinite sense.

-And I have to tell you something, I was I was kind of all excited.
+I was kind of all excited.

 I was excited to be able to come here and say something positive about Jeb Bush.

-And I didn't even get to it before they raked it over the calls, and Jeb had to try to walk it back.
+And I didn't even get to it before they raked it over the calls and Jeb had to try to walk it back.

 Janelle Ross at the Washington Post says, if nothing else, Jeb Bush's quick turnabout on women's health funding is a testament to the power of social media.